Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: State-Action Distillation

-Meanwhile, we formalize the trustworthiness of the random policy $\pi$ for the the multi-armed bandits problem~\cite{sutton2018reinforcement, slivkins2019introduction, kuleshov2014algorithms, vermorel2005multi} in the following assumption. \begin{assumption}[Bandits] Denote by $s_q$ and $a^*$ the single state and the optimal arm in the Bandits problem.
+Having introduced the necessary assumptions, we are in the stage of investigating the trustworthiness of the random policy in both MAB and MDP problems.
+To proceed, we rely on the following two definitions.

+\begin{definition}[MAB] Denote by $s_q$ and $a^*$ the singleton state and optimal arm in the MAB problem.
 Consider a random policy $\pi$.
-Suppose that there exists a constant $N \in \mbN$ (trust horizon), and each arm has been selected more than $N$ times. $\forall a \in A,$ denote by $N_a$ the number of times selected.
-We assume that
+Suppose that each arm $a$ has been selected $N_a$ times $(N_a \in \mbN_+)$ under $\pi$.
+The trustworthiness of the random policy in the the MAB problems represents the probability of selecting the optimal arm under the random policy, i.e.,